-Step 5 - Additional Recommendations
+Step 5 - Submit Letter(s) of Recommendation

 Nova Southeastern University Office of Undergraduate Admissions 3301 College Avenue Ft.
 Lauderdale, FL 33314

-REGULAR DECISION - priority date: February 12 Regular Decision is a non-binding decision plan and is the final deadline to apply for admission.
+REGULAR DECISION - priority date: February 1, 2021 Regular Decision is a non-binding decision plan and is the final deadline to apply for admission.

-Applying for need-based Financial Aid:
+Applying for need-based financial aid:

-Please submit the FAFSA, Free Application for Federal Student Aid to be considered for need-based financial assistance.
-The FAFSA opened on October 1.
-Please visit https://fafsa.ed.gov/, to learn more.
+Please submit the FAFSA (Free Application for Federal Student Aid) to be considered for need-based financial assistance.
+The FAFSA for the 2021-22 academic year opens October 1.
+Please visit fafsa.ed.gov, to learn more.

 Dual Admission is a premier academic program offering students the opportunity to reserve a future seat in one of NSU’s graduate or professional programs while earning their bachelor’s degree.

-Razor’s Edge Scholars Program is a premier academic and co-curricular program named after the NSU mascot, Razor the Shark.
-With six tracks to choose from in Global, Leadership, Research, Shark Cage (Business), Shark Talent (Performing/Visual Arts), or Shark Teach, this unique program combines curricular and co-curricular experiences intended to build upon the talents and interests of each student.
+Razor’s Edge Scholars is a premier academic and co-curricular program named after NSU's mascot, Razor the Shark.
+With five tracks to choose from in Global, Leadership, Research, Shark Talent (Performing/Visual Arts), or Shark Teach (Education), this unique program combines curricular and co-curricular experiences intended to build upon the talents and interests of each student.